Get Ready for Threats of Terrorism

 - Deploying Assets: Abandoned vehicles, stockpiling of suspicious materials, or persons being deployed near a key facility/event

 - If You See Something, Say Something: If you see someone behaving suspiciously, report it to local law enforcement.
-Tips also can be reported online through the GEMA/Homeland Security website.
+Tips also can be reported online through the GEMA/HS website.

 Learn more about specific types of terrorist threats: